 ANNE MARIE ROANTREE

 Bureau Chief, Hong Kong,

-Anne Marie formally took on the bureau chief role at Reuters in Hong Kong in the spring of 2014, having helped run the bureau from mid-2012 as chief correspondent and acting bureau chief.
-In her first year as bureau chief, she oversaw award-winning coverage of the pro-democracy protests that paralysed parts of the city.
-She joined Reuters in Singapore in 2002 as part of the newly established online desk, having worked at the Irish Times in Dublin and South China Morning Post in Hong Kong.
+Anne Marie is Bureau Chief of Reuters in Hong Kong.
+She took up the post in the spring of 2014, having helped run the bureau from mid-2012 as chief correspondent and acting bureau chief.
+In her first year as bureau chief, she oversaw coverage of the pro-democracy protests in Hong Kong which won an award in the Breaking News category at the Society of Publishers in Asia (SOPA) for that year.
+She was also awarded the Reuters Editor of the year award for 2014.
+Anne Marie joined Reuters in 2002 in Singapore, where she worked as an editor on the company news desk, having previously worked at the Irish Times in Dublin and South China Morning Post in Hong Kong.

 Asia Business Editor,